Janiczek/elm-bidict/README.md

 # `Janiczek/elm-bidict`

-**A dictionary data structure allowing for many-to-one and many-to-many relationships.**
+**A dictionary data structure allowing for many-to-one, one-to-many and many-to-many relationships.**

+These, along with the ordinary Dict, give you all the relations you might need:

+* one-to-one: `Dict`
+* many-to-one: `BiDict`
+* one-to-many: `MultiDict`
+* many-to-many: `MultiBiDict`

-Essentially it allows you to ask for the reverse mapping (from values to keys).
+The `many-to-*` variants allow you to ask for the reverse mapping (from values to keys) - see the `getReverse` functions.

-(There are both a `Dict`-using and an `assoc-list`-using variant for each of these.
-Thus, one needs `comparable` keys and values and the other can hold any types, but has slightly worse performance characteristics.)
+There are both a `Dict`-using and an `assoc-list`-using variant for each of these.
+Thus, one needs `comparable` keys and values and the other can hold any types, but has slightly worse performance characteristics.

 ### Many to one - BiDict